zjkal/time-helper/README.en.md

 [UPDATE.md](https://github.com/zjkal/time-helper/blob/main/UPDATE.md)

 # License
-TimeHelper follows the [MIT](https://github.com/zjkal/time-helper/blob/main/LICENSE) open source license, which means that you can freely use TimeHelper in your projects without any authorization.
+TimeHelper follows the [MIT](https://github.com/zjkal/time-helper/blob/main/LICENSE) license, which means that you can freely use TimeHelper in your projects without any authorization.